Guardiome/guardiome.org/content/posts/guardiome.org_guardiome.com.md

   - untagged
 ---

-Guardiome.org makes software to analyze health data.
+Guardiome.org makes software for analyzing health data.

-Guardiome.com builds production line to generate health data.
+Guardiome.com sets up pipeline for generating health data.

-We want to help people generate data and plug it into our analytics.
+We want to help people generate quality data and analyze it with the best software.